socialvibe/truex-android-integrations/DOCS.md

 This event will fire if the user selects to interact with the true[X] interactive ad.

 Note that this event may be fired multiple times if a user opts in to the true[X] interactive ad and subsequently backs out.

-The parameters for this event are:

-* `campaignName`: The name of the ad campaign.
-* `adID`: The ad ID.

 #### `OPT_OUT`